 - 14. First select your database on the left panel, by clicking on it.
 Then click "import" and import the database.
 This is the .sql file in the folder called "database".

-- 15. Go to File Manager and find the file called "wp-config.php".
-Open this file in a text editor.
+- 15. Now we need to make sure the PHP files from WordPress can access the database.
+Go to File Manager and find the file called "wp-config.php".
+Open this file in a text editor

 With some hosts you also have to change the hostname, but with 95%+ of hosting companies, you can leave this as "localhost".
 For example with iPage it is "UsernameOfYourAccount.ipagemysql.com"